sclinede/blood_contracts-core/README.md

 end
 ```

-To create your first type just inherit class from BC::Refined and implement method `#_match`.
+To create your first type just inherit class from BC::Refined and implement method `#match`.

 The method should:
-- return nil on successful validation
+- return self or nil on successful validation
 - return BC::ContractFailure instance by calling method `#failure` and provide error text/symbol

 ```ruby